Consult Compendium

 The number of credits per standard academic year is 60 ECTS (30 ECTS/semester).

-Section 3.5: Number of Credits per Higher Education Cycle (linked to qualification framework)
+3.6.
+Number of Credits per Higher Education Cycle

 A student is awarded credits upon achievement of the defined learning outcomes related to the educational unit/course.
 Learning outcomes (ECTS-definition) are statements of what the individual knows, understands and is able to do on completion of the learning process.
 The achievement of learning outcomes has to be assessed through procedures based on clear and transparent criteria.